 The Karat System

-Karat numbers measure the gold’s purity, while ‘carat’ refers to your diamond’s actual weight.
-The karat number of your gold does not determine its weight.
+Karat numbers measure the gold’s purity, while the expression ‘carat’ refers to your diamond’s actual weight.
+The karat number of your gold does not determine its carat weight (millimeter size).

 The grading system of gold is based on the karat system, which measures the purity and ratio of pure gold vs. other metals in jewelry.
 The higher content of gold, the higher the karat rating.